 Sicilian is considered a language because it is not a variation of Italian but an evolution of the Latin language, with massive influences of Ancient Greek, Arabic, Spanish, French, and Catalan.
 Quite a unique combination, isn’t it?

-Yes, it is.
-In the same way, the other romance languages like French, Spanish, or Portuguese are different from Italian.
-The Sicilian grammar shares the same fundamentals as the other Latin language and, in my opinion, has a closer relation to Spanish Grammar.
+Yes, it is, just like the other romance languages (French, Spanish, or Portuguese) are different from Italian.
+The Sicilian grammar shares the same fundamentals as the other Latin language and, in my opinion, has a closer relation to Spanish grammar.

-For example, Sicilian does not use the “passato prossimo” like Italian, but the “passato remoto” to speak about the close past.
+For example, Sicilian does not use the “passato prossimo” like Italian, but the “passato remoto (the historical past)” to speak about the immediate past.

 English: I did / I made

 Spanish: Yo hice (Spanish passato remoto/ preterito indefinido)

 That’s just one example, but I could make a very long list of parallelisms and shared vocabulary between the Spanish and Sicilian.

 Sicilian stems from Latin and has Greek, Arabic, French, Catalan, Spanish, and German influences.

 The reason for such a unique combination goes back to our history.
 Several different civilizations conquered and settled in Sicily in our current time, leaving legacies in the Sicilian arts, culture, and language.
 These influences make Sicilian different from standard Italian.